Rohan-Vij/csa-eda/README.md

 Run `mvn package` to make the app into a `.jar` file.

-To run the CSV reader, run `java -cp target/csa-eda-1.0-SNAPSHOT-jar-with-dependencies.jar com.csa.app.DisastersCSVReader`.
+To run the CSV-->SQLite DB file, run `java -cp target/csa-eda-1.0-SNAPSHOT-jar-with-dependencies.jar com.csa.app.DisastersCSVToDB`.